MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-10.md

 ### Tools by the Community

 * Suibase's local network will soon default to creating a checkpoint once per second, rather than five times per second.
 This should make the Sui localnet slower at filling up your entire disk.
 To try it, check out suibase.io.
+* [docs.sui.io](https://docs.sui.io) has a new Ask Sui AI button powered by [Cookbook.dev](https://cookbook.dev), offering a conversational interface to the Sui documentation.

 ### Open Sui Improvement Proposals (SIPs)